 Current Projects

-Sequencing of the human genome has brought tremendous advances to biomedical research and the coming molecular revolution in medicine will see greatly improved patient care and outcomes.
-While exciting, these new diagnostics and therapies are often costly and can place financial burden on even well resourced health care systems.
-On a global scale, with two thirds of the world living on less than $3/day, most people cannot expect to benefit from these technologies.
-Research in the Pardee lab is dedicated to extending the reach of today’s advanced health care and is pioneered technologies to tackle the challenge of health care accessibility.
+Genomics research has led to an incredible database of sequence information and a growing suite of molecular tools to manipulate and probe genetic material.
+These advances have set the stage for what many think will be the century of biology.
+While exciting, these new diagnostics and therapies are often costly and can place financial burden on even well-resourced health care systems.
+On a global scale, with almost half of the world living on less than $5.50/day, most people cannot expect to benefit from many of these technologies.
+Research in our lab is dedicated to extending the reach of today’s advanced health care and is pioneered technologies to tackle the challenge of health care accessibility.

 Regenerative Medicine